-So how well has codetermination worked in Germany?
+Theoretical arguments aside, how well has codetermination worked in Germany?
 Much of the scholarship evaluating the system has centered on its role in promoting broader goals such as social cohesion and fairness.
-The bottom-line, economic effects of codetermination (which we'll turn to shortly) are either seen as secondary or as necessarily following from the achievement of these societal goals.
-That is, codetermination is viewed less in terms of an economic system as one designed to promote a well-functioning democracy and help prevent social division-in particular, the division between labor and capital.
-And, on this broad level, it is thought to be quite successful.
+The bottom-line, economic effects of codetermination are either seen as secondary or as necessarily following from the achievement of these societal goals.
+That is, codetermination is viewed less in terms of an economic system than as one designed to promote a well-functioning democracy and help prevent social supra note 2, at 445 ("The growing view today is that meaningful direct worker voting participation in corporate affairs tends to produce inefficient decisions, paralysis, or weak boards, and that these costs are likely to exceed any potential benefits that worker participation might bring."); Luca Enriques, Henry Hansmann, Renier Kraakman & Mariana Pargendler, The Basic Governance Structure: Minority Shareholders and Non-Shareholder Constituencies, in THE ANATOMY OF CORPORATE LAW: A COMPARATIVE AND FUNCTIONAL APPROACH 79, 106 (John Armour et al. eds., 3d ed.
+2017); ROBERTA ROMANO, THE GENIUS OF AMERICAN CORPORATE LAW 129-30 (1993).